MOUNT PLEASANT, S.C. (WCBD) – As election day nears, News 2 is sitting down with mayoral candidates for the Town of Mount Pleasant.

 A: So I believe strongly that those of us who came here a long time ago, like my husband brought us here with the Navy in 1984, those who are natives, that’s wonderful.
 But there’s folks that just moved here a year or two ago and they want to feel that this is their hometown.
 They chose Mount Pleasant.
 We want everyone to feel it.
 And you can’t just talk about that, you have to purposeful.
 And a good example of that is what we just did recently where had the first annual Mount Pleasant Police and Firefighters Ball.
 I was on here last week with Chief Mixon talking about that and it was a smashing success.
 And the great thing about it is people working together in the community enjoying things regardless of how long they’ve lived here.
 One other thing I want to mention about facilities — a great example is a senior center.
 We really want to have a senior center on the north side of town.
 The one that we have is wonderful, it’s by the hospital, East Cooper hospital, but it’s oversubscribed.
 There’s so many people and it’s a long drive if you live in Tupelo or Charleston National.
 So those are another example of things that we need to bring that will really help make life better for everybody and also shorten car trips.

 Q: Will residents be paying more in property taxes or impact fees?
 Both went up last year.

-Candidate Brandon Armstrong previously agreed to be interviewed on Wednesday, but has since declined the invitation.
+Candidate Brandon Armstrong previously agreed to be interviewed on Wednesday, but subsequently declined the invitation.